 CYCLING PERFORMANCE TIPS

-Some cyclists have noted that using a stationary trainer or rollers seems much more taxing, target heart rates being similar, than riding outdoors.
+Some cyclists have noted that using a stationary trainer or rollers seems much more difficult, target heart rate being similar, than riding outdoors.
 Why is that?
 There is an old saying that goes: an hour on the trainer is worth two on the road.
-One possibility is that when you're on the road, you get "to rest " when you're freewheeling down a hill, are drafting, or halfwheeling in a group.
-On the trainer, you tend to stay at a fairly constant rpm, which is not your normal style.
-Another is that the absence of distractions such as traffic lights, changing scenery, traffic and road conditions result in more focus on your effort - and discomfort is more annoying the more you think about it!
+One possibility is that when you're on the road, you get "rests" when you're freewheeling down a hill,in a draft, or halfwheeling in a group.
+On the trainer, you're at a reasonably constant rpm, which is not your normal style.
+Another is that the absence of distractions such as traffic lights, changing scenery, traffic and road conditions result in more of a focus on your effort - and pain hurts more if you think about it!